GoogleCloudPlatform/professional-services-data-validator/README.md

 A hash validation (`--hash '*'`) will first sanitize the data with the following operations on all or selected columns: CAST to string, IFNULL replace with a default replacement string, RSTRIP, and UPPER.
-Then, it will CONCAT() the results and run a SHA256() hash and compare the source/target results.
+Then, it will CONCAT() the results and run a SHA256() hash and compare the source and target results.
 Since each row will be returned in the result set, it is recommended to utilize the `--use-random-row` feature to validate a subset of the table.